ZYXXXXXXXXXX/DSPLabs/README.md

-# DSPLabs
+# DSP EE323 Labs
-These are all the DSP Lab's code in SUSTech.
+These are all the DSP Labs' code in SUSTech EE323.

-Notice: For code reference only!
+Please Notice that: For code reference and learning only!